Subsections of CrowdStrike Cloud Security

 - Check the Lambda logs in CloudWatch Logs for

-crowdstrike-abi-eks-init-function
+crowdstrike-abi-eks-init-function and crowdstrike-abi-eks-events-function.

 - Check the CodeBuild Execution logs for